guideline-tech/subroutine/README.md

 # Subroutine

 A gem that provides an interface for creating feature-driven operations.
-It utilizes the command pattern, enables the usage of "ops" as "form objects", and just all-around enables clear, concise, meaningful code.
+You've probably heard at least one of these terms: "service objects", "form objects", or maybe even "commands".
+Subroutine calls these "ops" and really it's just about enabling clear, concise, testable, and meaningful code.

 ## Examples